graphql-compose/graphql-compose.github.io/docs/basics-types.md

 ```

 ## Interfaces
 Graphql-compose does not provide any helper for `Interfaces`.
-You should use standard `GraphQLUnionType`.
+You should use standard `GraphQLInterfaceType`.
 ```js
 import { GraphQLInterfaceType } from 'graphql';
 import { schemaComposer, GraphQLDate, GraphQLJSON } from 'graphql-compose';